XIII Sorrows: Release and reception

 XIII Sorrows' lead single "Good Loyal Thots" released on March 15, 2023.
 It was then followed by "Narcissistic Personality Disorder" on April 1, 2023, "Look Don't Touch" on May 17, 2023, and the final single "GMFU" released two months later on July 26, 2023.
-The singles would gain virality, chart on the US Hot Dance/Electronic Songs chart, and in addition also be certified gold by the Recording Industry Association of America (RIAA).
-The album would be certified gold by the Polish Society of the Phonographic Industry (ZPAV).
+The singles gained virality, charted on the US Hot Dance/Electronic Songs chart, and were also certified gold by the Recording Industry Association of America (RIAA).
+The album itself would gain traction following a surge of virality on TikTok, and received a gold certification from the Polish Society of the Phonographic Industry (ZPAV).

-Jacob Saltzberg of Earmilk said, "XIII Sorrows is an invigorating project that keeps the listener on their toes with its diverse sound palette and undercurrent of intensity."
-Liliana Parsons of The Journal said, "Overall, I give this album a 7/10.
-I recommend this album to anyone who's looking for exciting and fun music to listen to.
+Jacob Saltzberg of Earmilk had said that the project was "an invigorating project that keeps the listener on their toes with its diverse sound palette and undercurrent of intensity."
+Liliana Parsons at The Journal would give the record a 7/10, writing that "I recommend this album to anyone who's looking for exciting and fun music to listen to.
 Many people criticize the album because of its popularity on TikTok, but I think people should put their preconceived notions aside and give this album a listen."
-Steve 'Flash' Juon of RapReviews said, "But my ears have been boxed by XIII Sorrows and instead of feeling mad about it I'm ready to go five more rounds.
-My balls are hot and so is Odetari's music."
+Steve 'Flash' Juon of RapReviews said, "But my ears have been boxed by XIII Sorrows and instead of feeling mad about it [I'm] ready to go five more rounds."
 XIII Sorrows would be nominated for Top Dance/Electronic Album at the 2024 Billboard Music Awards.